Lotus Europa (1966-1975)

 Lotus Europa Series 3 (1971-1975)

-The third series Europa featured a re-designed body shell which improved rearward visibility.
-The Renault engine was replaced by a more powerful 1558cc Lotus-Ford twin-cam motor, producing over 100 horsepower.
+The third-series Europa featured a redesigned body shell helping improve rearward visibility.
+The Renault engine was replaced by the more powerful 1558cc Lotus-Ford twin-cam motor, producing over 100 horsepower.
 A five-speed gearbox replaced the previous four-speed.

 To commemorate back-to-back F1 World Championships for Lotus in 1972 and 1973, a limited amount of special-edition Europa Specials were offered.
 Named after team sponsor John Player, the cars were finished in black with gold pin-stripes, and each had their own unique badge number.